You Earned a Ticket!

 To qualify for admission to one of California's four-year colleges, students need to take and pass the set of high school courses known as the a-g requirements.
 As explained in Lesson 6.2, these courses are often more rigorous than the state's minimum graduation requirements.

 California’s K-12 education system has made college and career readiness its central design goal.
-In principle, all students that meet the a-g requirements and retain what they have learned complete high school academically prepared for college.
+In principle, all students who meet the a-g requirements and retain what they have learned complete high school academically prepared for college.

 In their junior year, California high school students get information about their readiness for college-level work by taking the 11th grade CAASPP test.
 The California State University (CSU) uses this computer-adaptive test as a placement exam through the Early Assessment Program.
 Students who meet the standard or exceed it can qualify to place out of remedial classes that might bore them.
 As part of this change, CSU also took the big step of making all of its courses credit-bearing.